-Advanced Placement European History is designed to increase the student's understanding of European History from 1450 to 1970.
+Description: Advanced Placement European History is designed to increase the student's understanding of European History from 1450 to 1970.
 The course will include the major themes, trends, and events in the development of political, social, and economic institutions, as well as cultural and intellectual development.
 This course is designed for advanced students who wish to prepare to take the A.P.
 Exam in European History.
-A mandatory parent meeting will be scheduled.

-AP Psychology
+AP Psychology Course #5397